Gillis Centre: Chapel

-The chapel dedicated to St. Margaret of Scotland was designed by James Gillespie Graham (probably under significant influence from A.W.N.
-Pugin) and opened in 1835.
-From the same period, the gatehouse and convent building were also designed by James Gillespie Graham, and Edward Welby Pugin (son of A.W.N.
-Pugin) designed the school building which was completed in 1863.
+The chapel dedicated to St Margaret of Scotland was designed by James Gillespie Graham (probably under significant influence from A. W. N. Pugin) and opened in 1835.
+Additions are by Archibald Macpherson, 1893-5.
+It is an aisled neo-Norman chapel with a later apsidal gothic east end.

+From the same period, the gatehouse and convent building were also by James Gillespie Graham, and E. W. Pugin (son of A. W. N. Pugin) designed the school building which was completed in 1863.

 Gillis College

 In 1986, St Margaret's Convent School was closed.
 The Ursulines moved to St Margaret's Tower, 88 Strathern Road, which was adjoining the school site, where they remained until the property was sold in 2010.
 St Margaret's Convent was still owned in part by the Trustees of the Bishop Gillis Trust and in part by the Trustees of St Margaret's Convent.
 In 1986, the seminary at St Andrew's College, Drygrange was moved to St Margaret's and it became Gillis College, after Bishop James Gillis.
 On 29 January 1988, the two remaining trustees of the Bishop Gillis Trust, the Archbishop of St Andrews and Edinburgh Keith O'Brien, and Edward Provost Mohan, the Provost of the Chapter of the Archdiocese of St Andrews and Edinburgh transferred without any payment the lands and buildings to the Trustees of the Archdiocese of St Andrews and Edinburgh.
 Gillis College was the senior seminary of the archdiocese for the training of students for the priesthood and accepted seminarians from the dioceses of the Province of St Andrews and Edinburgh.
 In 1993, the theological college closed and the remaining students were sent to Bearsden, Glasgow, where the Scottish bishops had decided to have a National Seminary of Scotland, called Scotus College.